 Root canal therapy is utilized to save the tooth after the tooth’s nerve has been affected by infection or decay.
-During this treatment, the pulp (living tissue inside of a tooth), nerves, bacteria and decay are removed.
+During root canal treatment, the pulp (living tissue inside of a tooth), nerves, bacteria and decay are removed.
 The space that remains after the procedure is filled with medicated dental materials that will restore the full functionality of the tooth.

 Common signs and symptoms for possible root canal therapy: